rbtl-fs25/project-haella003/data/processed/README.md

 ## Methodological information

-1. Description of methods used for collection/generation of data: google survey
+1. Description of methods used for collection/generation of data: Data for this study was collected through a survey designed using Google Forms, comprising fifteen questions focused on paper consumption habits.
+The target population included students currently enrolled in bachelor’s or master’s programs at ETH Zurich.
+The survey link was distributed to fellow students via WhatsApp.
+Additional participants were recruited in person by approaching students on campus.
+In total, thirty responses were gathered for analysis.
+This approach ensured a mix of convenience and random sampling within the ETH student community.

 2. Methods for processing the data: approaching students at ETH Zurich and ask them to fill out the survey